corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/setup/corda-configuration-fields.md

         * This property specifies the number of pre-generated keys with certificates used for confidential identities, indicating the count of keys that will be backed up in the database.
 It represents the pre-generated count of so-called old confidential identities, that is, those that have a certificate.
-        * The default for this property is 0 which means if you have not changed it and if you are using new confidential identities (and have not changed `canProvideNonBackedUpKeyPair` default), then you receive a confidential identity created on the fly, not a pre-generated one.
-If you have changed `canProvideNonBackedUpKeyPair` to `false` and if there are no backed up keys to return, then an exception is raised.
+        * The default for this property is 0, which means if:
+          * you have not changed it
+          * you are using new confidential identities, and
+          * you have not changed `canProvideNonBackedUpKeyPair` from its default value) then you receive a confidential identity created on the fly, not a pre-generated one.
+If you have changed `canProvideNonBackedUpKeyPair` to `false` and if there are no backed-up keys to return, then an exception is raised.
         * *Default:* 0

     - `preGeneratedKeysTopUpInterval`